arivera12/OneLine/README.md

   - In-App notification and messages si available for now
 - In-App Blob Storage Manager (Like any web drive service like dropbox, google drive, one drive, etc)
   - Read only view is available for now
-- Cross Platform Device API's Implementations for Browser, Electron.Net and Xamarin.
+- Cross Platform Device API's Implementations for Browser and Xamarin.
   - Accelerometer
   - App Information
   - App Theme